-Prepare your Thank You Letters first (1)
+Step 1.
+Prepare your Thank You Letters first

-Having the steps laid out in a logical order is important, and the first thing that will need to be in place, even before any gift entry occurs, is a thank you letter template.
+The first thing that will need to be in place, even before any gift entry occurs, is a thank you letter template.
 You may need several templates available, if you have different sources of giving, or different events happening during the same time period, but the main point is that you must have your letter templates in place BEFORE you begin the gift entry process.
 Remember that you will be associating a letter template with each gift as you enter them, so, rather than having to go back and change a lot of gifts later, just have the letter template(s) ready to go.

 Step 2.
 Data Entry begins with a Search